jssmith/stigdb/docs/build.md

 Please create the new partition according to the directions for your Linux distribution.
 The minimum recommended partition size is 1GB.

 **WARNING!** Stig will overwrite and destroy any data which exists in this partition.
 Please do not re-use a partition which contains information you'd like to retain.

+### Memory simulation mode

+For development purposes, it is possible to start up the `stigi` server in _memory simulation_ mode.

+Memory simulation mode is the equivalent of having the Stig block device in memory rather than on disk.
+Running in memory simulation mode removes the requirement to have a separate volume/partition for the Stig databases.

+To run in memory simulation mode, start the `stigi` server with the `--mem_sim` flag.

+**NOTA BENE!**
+Data **will not** persist in memory simulation mode.
+When the server is shut down any data stored in memory will disappear.

 ## Pre-Requisites